Hello and welcome to the website of the British writer, Edward Docx.

 Edward Docx’s fourth novel will be published in 2016.
 His third novel, The Devil’s Garden, was published in 2012 There is a short film about the book here and an article in The Guardian that explains some of the background.

-Edward Docx's second novel – entitled Self Help in the UK and Pravda in the US – won The Geofrey Faber Prize and was long listed for the Man Booker.
+His second novel – entitled Self Help in the UK and Pravda in the US – won The Geofrey Faber Prize and was long listed for the Man Booker.
 Amazon (USA) listed Pravda as one of the best books of the year (2008) and Docx was named as one of the 21 most gifted young writers from around the world by The Hay Festival committee.

 His first novel, The Calligrapher, was cited by The San Francisco Chronicle as a best book of the year (2004) and was a finalist in The William Saroyan Prize (Stanford) and The Guilford (London).
-It has been translated into eight languages.

-His fiction have been compared to Dickens (The Guardian and The Washington Post) and to Dostoyevsky (The Financial Times and The Washington Post) – as well as to Conrad (The Sunday Times), JM Coetzee (The Independent) and Julian Barnes (The Independent).
+Edward Docx’s fiction have been compared to Dickens (The Guardian and The Washington Post) and to Dostoyevsky (The Financial Times and The Washington Post) – as well as to Conrad (The Sunday Times), JM Coetzee (The Independent) and Julian Barnes (The Independent).

 Edward Docx lives and works in London.